hnhdigital-os/php-linode-api/README.md

 ### Region

-Creating a new Region instance with the last parameter set to `true`, will provide a model populated with the endpoint's result.
+Creating a new Region instance with the last parameter set to `true` will provide a model populated with the endpoint's result.

 ```php
 $region = new Region('us-east-1a', true);